Design Mistakes – Scale and Proportion in Interior Design

 Why It Isn’t Working: The nightstand on the right is much too small for the large bed and looks teeny tiny compared to it.
 The artwork is way too small over the bed, as is the lamp on the left nightstand.

-Why It Isn’t Working: This dining room table isn’t the correct scale for this room…it’s much too small.
-We actually have a 6 person table and it fills the room so much better in here now.
+Why It Isn’t Working: This dining room table isn’t the correct scale for this room.
+It’s much too small for this large room.
+We ended up using a six-person table in this space and it filled the room much better.

 So those are some extreme examples, but can you see where I’m going with this?
 Sometimes you can have furniture or items you really love, but they just don’t work in a particular spot in your home because the scale is all wrong.
 Let’s fix that!